yiisoft/yii2-framework/UPGRADE.md

 * The input dates for datetime formatting are now assumed to be in UTC unless a timezone is explicitly given.
   Before, the timezone assumed for input dates was the default timezone set by PHP which is the same as `Yii::$app->timeZone`.
-  This causes trouble because the formatter uses `Yii::$app->timeZone` as the default values for output so no timezone conversion was possible.
+  These causes trouble because the formatter uses `Yii::$app->timeZone` as the default values for output so no timezone conversion was possible.
 If your timestamps are stored in the database without a timezone identifier you have to ensure they are in UTC or add a timezone identifier explicitly.